singer / performer / creator

 Melodramas & Tales project

-Our group consists of 4 musicians demonstrating a full scope of stage arts.
-We are:
+This group consists of 4 musicians demonstrating a full scope of stage arts.

 Members: Alexandra Shkodrova - vocals, gadulka, production